 Whilst at senior level the disparity is even more blatant, showing that just 1% of head teachers are black, and 1.6% are Asian.

-Equality in Music and Creative Industry
+Music and Creative Industries

 The UK music industry is diverse and we have a lot to be proud of, but there is still some way to go before the industry become fair and equitable place to work for its employees.
 Data revealed in the BLiM 2020 study was obtained from a survey of 1,718 performers, creatives and staff.
 The outcome revealed bias behaviours, microgressions, pay disparities and discrimination are frequently experienced by Black and minority groups in the music industry.